Michels Lighting Industries

 What if a lighting designer's years of experience could be encoded into a model — and used to generate a full light show from a single audio file?

-The System (for the Proof-of-Concept)
+The System (for the PoC)

-Audio Analysis
+Music Analysis

 Current Status